akashbagwan2308/Samrt_Parking_IoT/README.md

   <img src="https://github.com/akashbagwan2308/Samrt_Parking_IoT/assets/97840357/5900b484-0f81-4484-9b03-203ed079ce6e" width="300" height="250">
 </p>

-**<p align="center">PCB Layout and Circuit Diagram</p>**
+### **<p align="center">PCB Layout and Circuit Diagram</p>**

-The above circuit is designed for a special purpose, when the parking slot is empty/Available there be a green LED turned on and when the parking slot is filled/Engaged green led turned off and the red LED will turn on.
-For this, we use the BC337 transistor for switching and designing one NOT Gate.
-The switching of LEDs is done on the basis of data coming from the IR Sensor used at the slot.
-Hence for 10 slots, we made 10 copies of this circuit module which takes input from those 10 IR sensor modules and works accordingly.
+The circuit presented above serves a specific purpose, to detect parking slot availability.
+When the parking slot is **empty**, a **green LED** turns on, and when the slot is **occupied**, the green LED turns off and the **red LED** turns on.
+This is achieved by using the BC337 transistor for switching and designing one NOT Gate.
+The LEDs are switched based on the data obtained from an IR Sensor placed at the slot.
+To cover 10 parking slots, we created 10 replicas of this circuit module, which receives input from the respective IR sensor module and acts accordingly.

 In the provided code snippet, several important parts can be identified: